fda99940-alt/Battlegamev2/README.md

 **Mindsweeper** is a browser-only twist on Minesweeper: a single static page with keyboard-first controls, persistent history, replay tooling, configurable specials, and swappable renderers.
 It supports both a 3D cube board (`d6`) and a classic single-plane 2D board mode, while keeping the same reveal/flag/special systems.

+## Start playing (recommended)

+1. Download `dist/index.single.html`.
+2. Open it in any modern browser.

+That file is self-contained and ready to play.

 ![Mindsweeper Screenshot](./Mindsweeper.png)

 ![Mindsweeper Focus Mode Screenshot](./Mindsweeper_Focus.png)